BoqianShi/TopoAnalysis_ADNI/README.md

 ## Acknowledgments

 This project utilizes data from the Alzheimer's Disease Neuroimaging Initiative (ADNI), and we acknowledge their invaluable contribution to Alzheimer's Disease research.

----

-This revised README incorporates a new section on configuring the program using `config.py`, making it clearer how users can tailor the analysis to their specific needs.
+Special thanks to Mr. Alireza Fathian and Prof. Yousef Jamali for providing referencing data; their paper "The trend of disruption in the functional brain network topology of Alzheimer’s disease" ([Nature](https://www.nature.com/articles/s41598-022-18987-y)) has greatly inspired the pre-processing steps undertaken in this project.
+Additionally, we are grateful for the guidance and resources provided by my advisor, Prof. Songdechakraiwut, particularly the code for topological clustering available at [topo-clustering](https://github.com/topolearn/topo-clustering).
+Their contributions have been instrumental in shaping the methodologies and analyses employed in our investigation.